davesweb/bricklink-api/readme.md

 This package contains a Docker setup te easily run the tests and CS fixer.

-To build the docker image, run:
+To build the docker image, copy the docker compose file:

+`cp docker-compose.yml.dist docker-compose.yml`

+Then run:

 `docker-compose build`